MonicaTentu/sagemaker-pipeline/README.md

 this is the MetaDataStore table also referenced in CloudFormation stack "output".

+### Step 6 Tear Down Stack when Needed

+To tear down the resources (other than ECR repo and Input and Output S3 buckets) in the stack just delete the CF stack from the cloud formation console.

 ### Assumptions

 1. Some familiarity with packaging code in python is assumed
-2. Familiarity with Machine Learning
+2. Familiarity with Machine Learning is also assumed
+3. Know how to generate a Personal Access Token in Github

 ----